 Impregnation for Natural Stone Protection

-Impregnants also known as sealers, after application on surfaces of materials like marble, granite, concrete, grout, terrazzo, the absorption of material decreases by 4-10 times.
-As a result, a time of leaving spillage on surface of the stone increases, which makes it possible to wipe and clean up it without leaving a stains.
+Impregnants also is known as sealers, after application on surfaces of materials like marble, granite, concrete, grout, terrazzo, the absorption of material decreases by 4-10 times.
+As a result, a time of leaving spillage on the surface of the stone increases, which makes it possible to wipe and clean up it without leaving a stains.

 How do impregnants work?

-1. Qualitative protective impregnation works on the principle of “umbrella”, allows stone surface to breathe, but does not allow water to penetrate inside.
+1. Qualitative protective impregnation works on the principle of “umbrella”, allows the stone surface to breathe, but does not allow water to penetrate inside.

-2. The water-repellent effect of the “umbrella” is created by filling pores of stone with protective substance.
+2. The water-repellent effect of the “umbrella” is created by filling pores of the stone with a protective substance.
 Chemical protection doesn’t allow water to penetrate inside, but it allows water to evaporate from inside out of stone.

-4. Therefore, it is necessary to use water-repellent and oil-repellent impregnation, which not only protects against penetration of water, but also oil stains.
+4. Therefore, it is necessary to use water-repellent and oil-repellent impregnation, which not only protects against penetration of water but also oil stains.